 The recruitment process can be incredibly time consuming.
 The good news is that nearly every recruitment drive can be broken down into seven simple steps, many of which you will be familiar with already.

-Here's a one-stop guide that you can use time and again.
-Perfect for staying in line with legislation, running a foolproof recruitment process, and hiring the right candidates to last and reduce costs down the line.
+Here's a one-stop guide that you can use time and again that outlines the seven recruitment process steps that you should take when hiring –perfect for staying in line with legislation, running a foolproof recruitment process, and hiring the right candidates to last and reduce costs down the line.

 1. Know what you need